Governance

 Risks surrounding management and businesses, and risk analysis

-Based on the OMRON Group Rules for Integrated Risk Management, the OMRON Group identifies and analyzes risks related to the Group from a global perspective every year, and identifies important risks at the Executive Council.
+Based on the OMRON Group Rules for Integrated Risk Management, the OMRON Group identifies and analyzes risks related to the Group from a global perspective every year, and designates important risks at the Executive Council.

 At its quarterly meetings, the Corporate Ethics and Risk Management Committee discusses and shares information on the occurrence of significant risks, environmental changes, and the status of risk mitigation measures.
 It also conducts a group-wide risk assessment to systematically promote initiatives.